zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 **Action**
 Make sure that the external Gateway service is running and the truststore of the both Gateways contains the corresponding certificate.

+### No debug messages similar to apiml1 completed with onComplete are produced
+ **Reason**
+ Domain Gateway is not correctly onboarded to Discovery Service in Central API ML.

+ **Action**
+ Review Gateway static definition.
+Check the Central Discovery Service dashboard if the domain Gateway is displayed.